- Registering and Completing the Course

 Note: If you a VA investigator or staff, you do not need to complete the UCSF course (see below for more information).

-Important Note: Your UCSF or SF VAMC CITI training record is linked to your account in iMedRIS, the CHR’s online submission system.
-The two accounts will be linked by email address, so your Preferred Email Address in CITI must match your email address in the "My Account Information" section of iMedRIS.
+Important Note: Your UCSF or SF VAMC CITI training record is linked to your account in iRIS, the CHR’s online submission system.
+The two accounts are linked by email address, so your Preferred Email Address in CITI must match your email address in the "My Account Information" section of iRIS.

-If necessary, please update your Preferred Email Address on the CITI site or update your email address in the "My Account Information" section of iMedRIS (under "My Assistant").
+If necessary, update your Preferred Email Address on the CITI site or update your email address in the "My Account Information" section of iRIS (under "My Assistant").

-4. You then will be asked to select your curriculum, or Learner Group.
-Choose the Human Subjects Protection Training group.
+4. You then will be asked to select your curriculum and given three options.
+The only course required by the CHR is option 1, Human Subjects Protection Training.

 Some units on campus ask their staff to complete the GCP course.
 Also, some federal awards require that grantees undergo education in the responsible conduct of research, and the CITI RCR course is one way to meet this requirement.
-Please visit the Contracts and Grants website for additional information on the RCR course.
+Visit the Office of Sponsored Research and NIH websites for additional information on the RCR course.

 How many modules are required?

 You will be required to take five core modules and two modules of your choosing.
-If you wish, you can take additional optional modules on specific topics such as International Research, Gene Therapy, and Internet Research.
+You can take additional optional modules on other topics, if you wish.

 How long does it take?
 Can I stop and start again later?